-- Sales and marketing expenses: increased \$9.7 million, or 3%, primarily due to an increase in employee compensation and sales commissions associated with increased revenue. - Research and development expenses: increased \$20.2 million, or 15%, as a result of an increase in employee compensation and related expenses attributable to the expansion of our engineering group. - Increase in employee compensation, including an increase in stock-based compensation of \$9.0 million compared to prior year. - Investing in research and development has been a priority for Commvault, and we anticipate continued spending related to the development of our data management software applications. - General and administrative expenses: increased \$10.8 million, or 12%, primarily due to the following: - Increase in employee compensation and related expenses compared to prior year.
-Stock-based compensation increased \$9.3 million compared to the prior year. - Increase in legal expenses for costs related to intellectual property matters partially offset by \$7.9 million of settlement gains netted against related legal expenses. - Restructuring: Our restructuring plan is intended to increase efficiency in our sales, marketing and distribution functions as well as reduce costs across all functional areas.
-Restructuring expenses were \$6.2 million and \$23.5 million for the years ended March 31, 2022 and 2021, respectively.
+- Sales and marketing expenses decreased \$0.8 million, primarily due to a decrease in employee compensation and sales commissions relative to the prior year period partially offset by increases in stock compensation and travel expenses. - Research and development expenses decreased \$11.8 million, or 8%, due to decreases in employee compensation and related expenses, including a \$5.3 million decrease in stock-based compensation, and the completion of payments related to key employees of Hedvig, Inc., which ended in the fourth quarter of fiscal 2022.
+Investing in research and development has been a priority for Commvault, and we anticipate continued spending related to the development of our data protection software applications. - General and administrative expenses increased \$1.2 million, or 1%, primarily due to increases in employee compensation and related expenses compared to prior year, partially offset by a \$0.9 million decrease in stock-based compensation. - Restructuring: Our restructuring plan, initiated in the fourth quarter of fiscal 2022, is aimed to increase efficiency in our sales, marketing and distribution functions as well as reduce costs across all functional areas.
+The plan also included a reorganization to combine our EMEA and APJ field organizations into our International region.
+Restructuring expenses were \$15.5 million and \$6.2 million for the years ended March 31, 2023 and 2022, respectively.
 These restructuring charges relate primarily to severance and related costs associated with headcount reductions.
-These charges include \$1.7 million in fiscal 2022 and \$2.7 million in fiscal 2021 of stock-based compensation related to modifications of existing awards granted to certain employees included in the restructuring.
+These charges include \$2.6 million in fiscal 2023 and \$1.7 million in fiscal 2022 of stock-based compensation related to modifications of existing awards granted to certain employees included in the restructuring.
 We cannot guarantee the restructuring program will achieve its intended result.
-Risks associated with this restructuring program also include additional unexpected costs, adverse effects on employee morale and the failure to meet operational and growth targets due to the loss of key employees, any of which may impair our ability to achieve anticipated results of operations or otherwise harm our business. - Depreciation and amortization expense: decreased \$5.0 million, from \$14.6 million in fiscal 2021 to \$9.7 million in fiscal 2022, driven by the elimination of amortization of intangible assets related to Hedvig due to their impairment in the second quarter of fiscal 2021.
-Current year amortization of intangible assets related to TrapX is \$0.2 million.
+Risks associated with this restructuring program also include additional unexpected costs, adverse effects on employee morale and the failure to meet operational and growth targets due to the loss of key employees, any of which may impair our ability to achieve anticipated results of operations or otherwise harm our business.

+- Depreciation and amortization expense decreased \$0.4 million, from \$9.7 million in fiscal 2022 to \$9.3 million in fiscal 2023, driven by the reclassification of our owned corporate headquarters as assets held for sale. - Impairment charges: During the fourth quarter of fiscal 2023, we entered into an agreement to sell our owned corporate headquarters in Tinton Falls, New Jersey.
+The property was reclassified as assets held for sale and the previous carrying amount was written down to its estimated fair value, less estimated costs to sell, resulting in a noncash impairment charge of \$53.5 million.